 - Middle school students are expected to meet the same course and grade requirements for such courses as their counterparts enrolled in the same courses in the district's high schools.
 These courses may be used to satisfy high school graduation requirements and/or Florida Bright Futures Scholarship Program.
 Grade replacement and/or forgiveness policies may be found in this document. - 2.
-Middle school students may be enrolled in Algebra I (or Honors), Geometry Honors, Spanish I, French I or Speech I for high school credit.
+Middle school students may be enrolled in Algebra I (or Honors), Geometry Honors, Spanish I, French I, Chinese I or Speech I for high school credit.
 Credit will be awarded upon successful completion of these courses as follows: - a.
 Algebra I Honors: Grade 7 or 8 - b.
 Algebra I: Grade 8 only - c.
 Geometry Honors: Grade 8 only - d.
-Spanish I, French I (or other high school foreign language): Grade 8 only - e.
+Spanish I, French I, Chinese I (or other high school foreign language): Grade 8 only - e.
 Speech I: Grade 8 only - 3.
 Middle school students participating in high school level courses are subject to these rules: - a.
-Middle school students who meet criteria may be enrolled in Algebra I (Grade 8 only), Algebra I Honors (Grade 7 or 8), Geometry Honors (Grade

-8 only), Spanish I (Grade 8 only), French I (Grade 8 only), or Speech I (Grade 8 only) for high school credit.
-Successful completion of a high school level Algebra I or geometry course is not contingent upon the student's performance on the end-of-course assessment required under s.
-1008.22 (3) (c) 2.a (I).
+Middle school students who meet criteria may be enrolled in Algebra I (Grade 8 only), Algebra I Honors (Grade 7 or 8), Geometry Honors (Grade 8 only), Spanish I (Grade 8 only), French I (Grade 8 only) Chinese I (Grade 8 only), or Speech I (Grade 8 only) for high school credit.
 However, beginning with the 2011-2012 school year, to earn high school credit for an Algebra I course, a middle school student must pass the Algebra I end-of-course assessment, and beginning with the 2012-2013 school year, to earn high school credit for a geometry course, a middle school student must pass the geometry end-of-course assessment.